MacKentoch/easyFormGenerator/README.md

 ```

-####All easy form viewer directive :
+####All easy form viewer directive:

-**UPDATE** : since v1.0.28 : attibutes eda-easy-form-viewer-submit-button-text and eda-easy-form-viewer-cancel-button-text are now waiting a string.
+**UPDATE**: since v1.0.28: attibutes eda-easy-form-viewer-submit-button-text and eda-easy-form-viewer-cancel-button-text are now waiting a string.
 See html below for correct up to date declaration.

 ```html